by Ray Brown

 3. Collaboration - As the marketing and selling of Central European products to the American marketplace increase, interest in our products and services will inevitably cause major business opportunities for NUQIK.com partners.
 US-based companies expressing interest in doing business with their additional means of distribution and marketing, could be advantageous toward the success of the 'NUQIK partners' on a global scale.
 As these opportunities present themselves, we will work with the local management to build business relationships in the USA marketplace and beyond.

 It is my belief that there is nothing impossible about having international success as a fashion designer or music artist or filmmaker living in Hungary and other parts of Central Europe.
 I believe NUQIK can be the gateway to making this a reality.
 Having said that, I can not do it alone.
 As much time and effort I've spent through the years with this clear objective in mind, successful people have to make investments in talent.
 Not just Hungarians living in Hungary, Austrians living in Austria, or Czechs living the Czech Republic, but also Europeans from all parts of the world should seriously consider supporting the creative people of their origin.
 Businesses and influential individuals must commit to providing these 'undiscovered diamonds' (talent) the tools they need to be placed on the International stage.
 Although I'm not Hungarian (or European for the that matter), I have a certain pride in wanting to see my friends from all of Central Europe reach their global potential.
 Feher Balazs is one of my great friends living in Budapest, Hungary.
 I also consider Balazs one of the most talented people I've ever met.
 The only reason why he has not had international success is because the industry doesn't know of his existence.
 I believe I can change all of that.
-Partnering with influential business people of Hungary and abroad is my goal in making Feher Balazs and his band The Carbonfools, a household name in the United States and beyond.
+Partnering with influential business people of Hungary and abroad is my goal in making Feher Balazs and his band The Carbonfools, (as well as other creatives) a household name in the United States and beyond.

 If you have an interest in the activities described in this mission statement, send me an email anytime.